History of Georgia (country): The Roman–Persian rivalry and the Roman conquest of Colchis

 This close association with Armenia brought upon the country an invasion (65 BC) by the Roman general Pompey, who was then at war with Mithradates VI of Pontus, and Armenia.
 Still, Rome did not establish permanent power over Iberia.
 Twenty-nine years later (36 BC), the Romans again marched on Iberia forcing King Pharnavaz II to join their campaign against Caucasian Albania.

 The former Kingdom of Colchis became the Roman province of Lazicum ruled by Roman legati.
 Struggles between Rome and neighboring Persia marked the following 600 years of Georgian history.
 While the Georgian kingdom of Colchis was administered as a Roman province, Caucasian Iberia freely accepted the Roman Imperial protection.
 A stone inscription discovered at Mtskheta speaks of the 1st-century ruler Mihdrat I (AD 58–106) as "the friend of the Caesars" and the king "of the Roman-loving Iberians."
 Emperor Vespasian fortified the ancient Mtskheta site of Armazi for the Iberian kings in 75 AD.

 In the 2nd century AD, Iberia strengthened her position in the area, especially during the reign of King Pharsman II who achieved full independence from Rome and reconquered some of the previously lost territories from declining Armenia.
 In the early 3rd century, Rome had to give up Albania and most of Armenia to Sassanid Persia.
-The province of Lazicum was given a degree of autonomy that by the end of the century developed into full independence with the formation of a new Kingdom of Lazica-Egrisi on the territories of smaller principalities of the Zans, Svans, Apsyls, and Sanyghs.
+The province of Lazicum was given a degree of autonomy that by the end of the century developed into full independence with the formation of a new Kingdom of Lazica-Egrisi on the territories of smaller principalities of the Zans, Svans, Apsilaes, and Sanigs.
 This new Western Georgian state survived more than 250 years until 562 when it was absorbed by the Byzantine Empire.

 In the 3rd century AD, the Lazi tribe came to dominate most of Colchis, establishing the kingdom of Lazica, locally known as Egrisi.
 Colchis was a scene of the protracted rivalry between the Eastern Roman/Byzantine and Sassanid empires, culminating in the Lazic War from 542 to 562.